 Annual Exams & Vaccinations

 We tailor our vaccination protocols to meet your pet’s individual needs.
 In addition to the vaccines, we offer general blood work that evaluates all body systems at a discounted rate if it is performed at the time of the annual exam and vaccines.
-Geriatric exams and senior health screens (blood work and urinalysis) are also offered.
+Yearly bloodwork is recommended for all pets over 7 years old.
+We recommend geriatric exams be done biannually and offer senior health screens (blood work and urinalysis) to these pets.
 Please ask the doctor what is recommended for your pet.

 Puppy & Kittens

-On your puppy or kitten’s first visit, you will receive a puppy/kitten kit which includes coupons, a pet health record, informative brochures, and a FREE sample of heartworm prevention (puppies only).
-We will also perform a fecal check and deworm your pet as needed.
+Puppy and kitten visits are very important to starting your pet on a path to a long, healthy life.
+Vaccinations at an early age prevent pets from getting diseases such as parvo or distemper that are life threatening.
+When you come for your puppy or kitten’s first visit, you will receive a puppy/kitten kit which includes coupons, a pet health record, informative brochures, and a FREE sample of heartworm prevention (puppies only).
+Your pet will get a complete exam, necessary vaccines as a fecal check to look for intestinal parasites and deworming if necessary.
 At this visit, owners will also receive counseling on feeding, training, and any breed specific conditions that your pet may be predisposed to.
 The doctor will also discuss spaying/neutering at this visit.

 Spay & Neuter